 The franchise took a rest, and three years later THQ announced in a conference call that Red Faction 3 was being developed as a PS3 exclusive and was due out in 2007 holiday window.
 Things changed as it was renamed Red Faction Guerrilla and the exclusivity was dropped, with an Xbox 360 version also coming along with PlayStation 3 and PC platforms.
-The biggest changes in the game was the first person perspective was changed to third person, as it also became an open world game.
+The biggest differences in the game were the change of perspective from first to third, and the new open world layout of the game.
 The game was released in the summer of 2009, and while it was again critically praised, it undersold THQ's expectations at retail.

 The franchise quickly followed up with a fourth game, the 2011 release Red Faction Armageddon.
 While still a third person shooter, it removed the positively received free roam mechanics of Guerrilla, and instead became a more linear third person shooter.
 The game was not received well by the press or public.